otaviocc/Stenographer/README.md

 - The new `SpeechTranscriber` and `SpeechAnalyzer` APIs
 - On-device speech recognition with `AssetInventory` for language model management
 - SwiftUI patterns with `@Observable` ViewModels
-- Actor-based repository architecture for thread-safe async operations
+- Actor-based Service architecture for thread-safe async operations

 ## Requirements